Exilio016/bfutils/README.md

 cc -o bfutils bfutils.c -lssl
 ```
 #### Usage
 To use the tool just run `bfutils [option]`.
-Option can be one of the following:
+Option can be any of the following:
 | Option | Description |
 | ------ | ----------- |
 | -v | Downloads the bfutils_vector.h to current directory |